 More than just a beach holiday destination, a visit to Gran Canaria by bike will leave you wondering if the island was actually designed by cyclists.
 Year-round temperatures of between 22 and 25 degrees, a mere 148mm of rainfall on average over 12 months, plenty of climbing and some of the smoothest tarmac you’ll ever ride on make it a cycling haven.

-Likely due to this winning combination Gran Canaria has been a winter camp favourite of many a pro team in recent years.
+Likely due to this winning combination Gran Canaria cycle routes are a winter camp favourite of many a pro team in recent years.
 The landscape of Gran Canaria is uniquely stunning and diverse ranging from sparse and volcanic to lively and green.
 The climbs here can be steeper than the neighbouring Canary Islands meaning the riding is somewhat more challenging and varied – perfect training terrain.
 Those who aren’t all about pushing their limits on a cycling getaway can take advantage of recovery time on the many beautiful beaches the island has to offer.

 Where to stay: Maspalomas, Cruz de Tejeda, central locations.